Frequently Asked Questions

 Gents should wear men's balletwear or leggings / cycling shorts and a t-shirt.
 A dancer's belt (support) is also recommended.

 Soft ballet shoes - if you haven't purchased these before, it's best to try them on in a ballet shop rather than order online as sizes can vary.
 Some will come with elastics already sewn; if not, just ask in the shop.
 There are several dance shops in Covent Garden.
-You'll receive a list of stockists if enrolling on a level 1 course.

 Long hair should be tied neatly away from the face; if you have a ponytail, please pin this so it doesn't move around as this will affect the way you move your head as you dance.